 Maybe you saw this one coming: Think about video games!
 What’s your favorite game?
 What are games you’ve played that you loved while you played them?

-Existing games can be an excellent idea-generating resource.
+Existing games can give awesome ideas for video games you are planning to make.
 Of course, you cannot copy them outright.
 But using them for inspiration is a perfectly viable option!

 1. Game Time

 This last one is straightforward and action-oriented.
 Make Games.
 With game creation, even if you aren’t in love with an idea behind it, you’ll see what works and what doesn’t.